 You might be thinking that you are so smart and unique giving your child a name after your favorite character from a book you are reading.
 You have not heard that name around.
 And then, all of a sudden, everyone seems to be naming their kid your kid’s name.
 THEY ARE READING/ WATCHING WHATEVER YOU ARE! *mind blown*

-You know, when you’re standing in a doctor’s office, or at a chain store behind someone who is providing their name to check in, or sign up for rewards, and all of a sudden you hear a name that you have never heard of?
+You know, when you’re standing in a doctor’s office, or at a chain store behind someone who is providing their name to check-in, or sign up for rewards, and all of a sudden you hear a name that you have never heard of?
 And then they are asked to spell it, and you wonder how is it possible for all these ridiculous letters to come together and make a name?
 Or when their name sounds really simple, but it is spelled with the weirdest combination of letters?
-See: Austin spelled Austyn, Jackson spelled Jaxson, Emily can be spelled as: Emely, Emilee, Emilie, Emmalee.
-While those weird spellings are definitely unique, it might get tiring for the kids to constantly correct the spelling of their name.
+See: Austin spelled Austyn, Jackson spelled Jaxson, Emily can be spelled as Emely, Emilee, Emilie, Emmalee.
+While those weird spellings are definitely unique, it might get tiring for the kids to constantly correct the spelling of their names.
 And they still sound “common”.
 The spelling becomes a nuisance.

-Monograms and initials did not even enter my mind, when thinking about baby names.
+Monograms and initials did not even enter my mind when thinking about baby names.
 (Maybe because my initials never spelled out anything.)
 Apparently, that is also something should keep in mind.
 Naming your boy Zach Isaak, when his last name will be Travolta, is not a good omen for the nickname future of your kid (Z I T).